Solar Panel Permits

 - Are interested in making a longer-term investment to reduce your environmental impact.

 The City has streamlined the solar permitting process for residents.
 In fact, for most standard residential systems, you do not even need a building permit (an electrical permit through the State Department of Labor and Industries, is still required, however).
 Please consult the Solar Checklist (PDF) to see if your system requires a building permit.
-If your project does not meet the solar checklist criteria, the Development Services Department will work with you to review building and site plans.
+If your project does not meet the solar checklist criteria, the Community Planning and Development Department will work with you to review building and site plans.

 - Photo-Voltaic Solar Panels - Roof Mounted One-and-Two Family Dwellings Tip Sheet (PDF)